 What Healthcare Assistant Jobs are Available?

 TTM has open Healthcare Assistant roles with the following HSE hospitals in Ireland: South Tipperary General Hospital, Temple Street Hospital, University Hospital Limerick, Cork University Hospital, Tallaght University Hospital, St. James’ Hospital, Naas General Hospital, Tullamore Hospital, Waterford Hospital and Portlaoise Hospital.

-We have jobs available in community settings in: Cork City, County Cork (Charleville, Fermoy, Mallow) Tipperary (Roscrea, Holycross, Cashel), North Dublin (Navan, Swords), Wexford, Kildare (Naas) and Longford.
+We have jobs available in community settings in: Cork City, County Cork (Charleville, Fermoy, Mallow) Tipperary (Clonmel, Roscrea, Holycross, Cashel), North Dublin (Navan, Swords), Wexford, Kildare (Naas).